tatelax/LazyECS/README.md

 * Easy to learn (faster onboarding)
 * No Unity dependency

+# How to Install
+LazyECS can be installed via the Unity Package Manager.

 # Systems

 Systems are used to **Create** entities, **Delete** entities, and **Add/Remove** components to entities.